Common Mistakes When Starting in Front-End Development: How to Avoid Them and Improve Your Code

 Solution:

-• I reserved GetServerSideProps for pages where data freshness is essential, such as dashboards.
+getServerSidePropsfor pages where data freshness is critical, such as dashboards.

 Lesson:

-Understanding how and when to use the rendering methods in Next.js can improve performance and user experience.
+Understanding how and when to use rendering methods in Next.js can improve performance and user experience.

 3. Ignoring the power of TypeScript

-In the beginning, I used TypeScript in a basic way, with generic types such as Any or Unknown, without exploiting its full potential.
-This allowed silent errors to manifest in production.
+At the beginning, I used TypeScript in a basic way, with generic types like any or unknown, without taking full advantage of its potential.
+This allowed silent errors that appeared in production.

 Example:

-I defined a state with Any, allowing for unexpected values that broke the component:
+I defined a state with any, allowing unexpected values that broke the component:

 Solution:

-• I explicitly typed the data structures from the start:
+- I explicitly typed data structures from the start:

-In an e-commerce project, I forgot to use the component next/image, resulting in long charging times, especially on mobile devices.
+In an e-commerce project, I forgot to use the next/image component, which resulted in long load times, especially on mobile devices.

-Example: Upload images directly to the public directory without compressing them or adjusting their sizes.
+Example: I uploaded images directly to the public directory without compressing or resizing them.

 Solution: